Xbox Series X and Series S will support Dolby Vision HDR and Atmos

 Neither Microsoft or Dolby has released full details, but we're expecting an improved version of the Dolby Vision HDR currently support by the Xbox One (in limited forms).

 All of which brings us to the Sony PS5.
-So far, Sony hasn't announced a price, release date or indeed whether the PS5 will support either Dolby Vision HDR or the rivalling HDR10+ format.
+So far, Sony hasn't announced a price, a release date or indeed whether the PS5 will support either Dolby Vision or HDR10+ dynamic HDR formats.
 What we do know is that Sony is promising that the Sony's Atmos rival, 3D Audio, will allow PS5 gamers to 'hear individual raindrops'.

-We're expecting a major PS5 announcement soon.
+We're expecting an major PS5 announcement soon.
 In the meantime, Xbox fans, the arrival of the Series X is looking like a great excuse to buy a new Dolby Vision TV.

 MORE: